ISSOtm/fortISSimO/README.md

 This driver can be used as a drop-in replacement of [SuperDisk's GB sound driver][hUGEDriver].
 It has, however, a few differences:

+- **fortISSimO requires [a custom export program](https://github.com/ISSOtm/fortISSimO/tree/master/teNOR)**, due to using a tweaked music format under the hood.
 - This driver should perform a bit faster than hUGEDriver, and be somewhat smaller.
 - Vibrato is **not** supported at all in subpatterns!
   Please use `1xx` and `2xx` instead.